 What Can Be Done In The Future?

-So, what can be done by SMEs in the future to help promote a mentally fit working environment which in turn makes work a safer place?
+So, what can SMEs do in the future to help promote a mentally fit working environment, which in turn makes work safer?

-Hiring an external agency is one method that some SMEs have found success with.
-This can help provide practical solutions and support to employee’s who are suffering from poor mental health.
-Many found this a better way to cope rather than talking to their employer who perhaps doesn’t have much training or experience in this area.
+Hiring an external agency is one method with which some SMEs have found success.
+This can help provide practical solutions and support to employees who are suffering from poor mental health.
+Many found this a better way to cope rather than talking to their employer, who perhaps doesn’t have much training or experience in this area.

 Aside from the steps that Fletcher’s Solicitors has taken in addition to implementing formal policies to combat mental health in the workplace (80% of IoD members said their employer didn’t have a formal mental health policy in place), creating a culture of openness around mental health at work will allow more employees to be vocal about their issues.
 This will help to reduce the chances of an accident occurring.